Toronto District School Board

 Primary Division (Grade 3)

-EQAO Gr 3 TDSB Province
+EQAO Primary Grade 3 bar graph with TDSB and Province results

 This cohort of students experienced both JK and SK years during the Pandemic.
 Literacy preparation and early literacy behaviours may have been considerably affected by the disrupted service.